 Gender Equality-Addressing Feminism Within The Church and Home.

 In light of the my last writing, Understanding Your Marital Role, I feel a need to speak to two issues that often seem to get confused.
-Feminists within the church attempt to blur these two issues by taking scripture out of context.
+Feminists within the church attempts to blur these two issues by taking scripture out of context.
 Effectively twisting the intended meaning of the scripture.
 Specifically the issues of salvation and authority as they relate to each gender.

 In conversations with feminist advocates, I find that I must first unraveling their braided entanglement of misused scripture in order to get to the truth.
 They seem to ignore the 20/20 rule when it comes to scripture interpretation.
 In order to find the proper interpretation of scripture it is vital to keep every scripture in context.
 To find context read 20 verses before and 20 after.